PeterCamilleri/mysh/README.md

 type file      | Display a text file with support for optional embedded handlebars and mysh variables. vls {mask}     | Display the loaded modules, matching the optional mask, that have version info.

+Notes:
+1. The notation {x} means that x is optional.
-Note that the load command applied to a mysh script file acts exactly the same as if the script file were executed directly from the command line.
+2. The load command applied to a mysh script file acts exactly the same as if the script file were executed directly from the command line.
 As a result of this:

 ```
 myfile.mysh